International law - Tech &AI - Negotiations - Peacebuilding

 Hello and Welcome!

-I am a post-doctoral fellow at the Berlin - Potsdam research group "The International Rule of Law - Rise or Decline?" based in Berlin, Germany and a Center Associate at the Davis Center for Russian and Eurasian Studies in Cambridge, MA
+I am a post-doctoral fellow at the Hitachi Center for Technology and International Affairs at the Fletcher School of Law and Diplomacy.
+I am also a Center Associate at the Davis Center for Russian and Eurasian Studies at Harvard based in Boston.

 A holistic approach towards research questions is crucial for me to produce practically oriented research.
-Aiming for empirically based, statistically proven data, I was lucky to conduct different parts of my doctoral and post-doctoral research in leading institutions around the world: in the USA, Russia, Switzerland, Sweden, France, and Germany).
+Aiming for empirically based, statistically proven data, I conducted different parts of my doctoral and post-doctoral research in leading institutions around the world: in the USA, Russia, Switzerland, Sweden, France, and Germany).
 Learn more about my international research experience here.

 The results of my research on negotiating disputes in the WTO were published in English and Russian.
 I also devoted some part of my research to Gender in international negotiations & 1325 Women, Peace and Security Agenda.
 Learn more about my research here.